mui/material-ui/docs/src/pages/careers/react-engineer-core.md

 - **We move quickly, but don't sacrifice quality**.
   We ship early, often, and quickly.
   You may not be initially comfortable with the cadence with which we ship high-quality features and improvements to end users.
-  By doing so, we sacrifice on solving each problem 100% in exchange for fast feedback.
+  By doing so, we compromise on solving each problem 100% in favor of a shorter feedback loop.
   Solving 50-70% of the issue with quality should be enough for any given iteration.
   Our users quickly tell us when we haven't pushed a solution far enough.
 - **MUI is a large codebase**.
-  You may bang your head against the wall at times, and then write tests to assist future you 😌.
-  The work you will be doing is somewhat unique and idiosyncratic.
+  You may bang your head against the wall at times, and then write tests to assist your future self. 😌 The work you will be doing is somewhat unique and idiosyncratic.
 You probably have not had a similar role before.
 - **In open-source, you're faced with a nonstop stream of bug reports and support requests**.
   That means you need to develop an intuition for when to ignore something, and when to dig in further.